flybywiresim/docs/docs/fbw-a32nx/installation.md

 FBW Installer version 3.0.0 introduced the `Uninstall` feature.
 To perform an automatic clean install:

 - Ensure you have the latest FBW Installer on your machine.
     - The installer updates itself.
-If you would like to download our installer again see the [FlyByWire Installer Section](#flybywire-installer).
+If you would like to download our installer again, see the [FlyByWire Installer Section](#flybywire-installer).
 - Click on the "Uninstall" button.

 !!! tip ""